 - Baked Goods: Brownies, Cookies, Cake, or Pie

-- Indoor Ice Cream Maker: Contains an ice cream canister with liquid refrigerant sealed between the double walls of the canister.
+- Frozen Bowl Ice Cream Maker: Contains an ice cream canister with liquid refrigerant sealed between the double walls of the canister.
 It is recommended to freeze the canister for 24 hours before making your ice cream.

-- Sieve: Use a sieve to strain out any ingredients that were steeped and any coagulated egg.
+- Wire Mesh Sieve: Use a sieve to strain out any ingredients that were steeped and any coagulated egg.

 - Storage Container: Keep your ice cream fresh by transferring it to an airtight storage container after churning.